ramiloif/worker-versioning/README.md

 Since the function executed 2 times resulted in different outputs made it was not deterministic.
 Now we got some understanding of the error temporal user might have on every code change of the workflow function.

-* Cleanup note lets restart Temporal server and stop the worker so old stuff don't budder us
+* Cleanup note let's restart Temporal server and stop the worker so old stuff doesn't budder us

 # Part two suggested solution